What is the Animal Rescue Project in Costa Rica all about?

 - Food: 3 Meals per day during placement, 2 meals during Spanish study

-- Airport pick up and drop off from San Jose International Airport
+- Airport pick up from San Jose International Airport

 - Training: Pre-departure preparation pack, on-site Orientation and Project induction provided

 - 1 weeks intensive Spanish lessons in San Jose (20 hours study)

 - Support: On-site coordinator providing 24 hour support

 - Transport by public bus to project (private transfers available at additional cost)

 What is not included